voxpupuli/puppet-icinga2/README.md

 ##### `order`
 String to set the position in the target file, sorted alpha numeric.

-## Limitations
-This module has been tested on:

-* Debian 7, 8
-* Ubuntu 14.04, 16.04
-* CentOS/RHEL 6, 7
-* Windows Server 2012

-Other operating systems or versions may work but have not been tested.

 ## Development
 A roadmap of this project is located at https://dev.icinga.org/projects/puppet-icinga2-rewrite/roadmap.
 Please consider